How to Protect Carpet and Floors While Moving

 4. Use Carpet Protection Film

 It can be tricky and time-consuming to clean and remove dirt from the carpet, especially while moving into a new home.
 To save yourself the hassle of stopping and scrubbing, protect carpets when moving by using carpet protection film.
 The film is transparent and self-adhesive, and once it's down, it's down.
-Carpet protection film doesn't budge and is flexible, so it can keep your carpet protected from dirt, dust, foot traffic, spills or any leftover construction debris.
+Carpet protection film doesn't budge and is flexible, so it can protect carpets from dirt, dust, foot traffic, spills or any leftover construction debris.
 Plus, when you're not worried about ruining your carpet, you can move more efficiently during the moving process.

 Like floor protection film, the carpet protection film is safe to stay on your carpet for up to 45 days and doesn't leave any sticky residue behind after removal.
 The film is simple to use and much more user-friendly than plastic tarps, drop cloths or other carpet protection tapes that don't stick to your carpet.
 Have some extra peace of mind knowing carpet protection film is there to protect your carpet from it all.Shop Carpet Protection Film